janchy2/Operating-System-Kernel-RiscV/README.md

 - int time_sleep (time_t)
 - char getc ()
 - void putc (char)

+The C++ interface is given in the file syscall_cpp.hpp.

 The user application should be written in function void userMain().